xuhongl/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

 ### Task 5: Validate connectivity to Azure

-1. From within the virtual machine, launch Visual Studio and validate that you can log in with your Microsoft Account when prompted.
+1. From within the virtual machine, launch Visual Studio (click **Continue without code** link) and validate that you can log in with your Microsoft Account when prompted.

-2. Verify your Visual Studio version is 15.4.0 or higher.

-    a.
-Click **Help** in the menu, then select **About Microsoft Visual Studio**.

-    b.
-If the version is not 15.4.0, you will need to update it.
-Click **OK**, then click **View** in the menu.
-Select **Notifications**, you should see an entry for **Visual Studio Update is available\***.
-Select it and then click **Update** to update your instance.

-3. To validate connectivity to your Azure subscription, open **Server Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.
+2. To validate connectivity to your Azure subscription, open **Server Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.

     ![In Server Explorer, Azure is selected, and its right-click menu displays with options to Refresh, Connect to Microsoft Azure Subscription, Manage and Filter Subscriptions, or Open the Getting Started Page.](images/Setup/image8.png 'Server Explorer')